ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     docker exec -it <CONTAINER ID> bash
     ```

-1. Give this a few minutes or more.
-Airflow should then be fully running, and you'll be able to access the Airflow Web Interface via `http://localhost:8080`.
+1. As mentioned above, navigate to `http://localhost:8080` to access the Airflow Web Interface.
 This is running within one of the Docker containers, which is mapping onto our local machine.
 If nothing shows up, give it a few minutes more.
 Password and username are both `airflow`.

     Once in, you'll see something like this:

     <img src="https://github.com/ABZ-Aaron/Reddit-API-Pipeline/blob/master/images/airflow.png" width=70% height=70%>

-1. The dag `etl_reddit_pipeline` should be set to start running automatically.
-It may have already finished by the time you login.
+1. The dag `etl_reddit_pipeline` should be set to start running automatically (it may have already finished by the time you login).
 The next DAG run will run at midnight.
+If you click on the DAG and look under the Tree view, all the boxes should be dark green if the DAG run was successful.
+If there's any issues, this [resource](https://www.astronomer.io/guides/airflow-ui/) might help.

 1. If you want to shut down the airflow containers run the following command from the airflow directory: